Financial Literacy Learning Management System Build

 The result was a user-friendly, integrated platform that proved vital during the COVID-19 pandemic.
 The system allowed the organization to pivot rapidly from in-person workshops to remote learning, driving massive adoption during a critical period.

-All UI components, including navigation, form fields, filters, and buttons were meticulously designed, documented, and validated with product owners and key stakeholders.
+All UI components — navigation, form fields, filters, and buttons — designed, documented, and validated with product owners before development.

-Digital Campus concept prototype was created for the global conference to articulate JA Canada’s vision for a scalable framework for long-term digital growth.
+A Digital Campus concept prototype created for the global conference — articulating the organization's vision for a scalable, long-term digital learning framework.

-We identified multiple internal and external user personas, each requiring distinct access levels and permissions.
-Detailed requirements were documented and validated with product owners to ensure seamless, logic-driven user flows for every role.
+Multiple internal and external user personas identified, each requiring distinct access levels.
+Detailed flows mapped and validated with product owners to ensure role-appropriate experiences.

 Previous